 Comptroller's Disaster Resources

-Due to the disaster proclamation, Texans who have property that has been damaged or destroyed by a wildfire may claim an exemption from sales tax on labor charges to repair the damage.
+The Comptroller’s office provides a variety of resources to help affected persons recover from man-made and natural disasters.
+Persons who have property in Texas that has been damaged or destroyed by a disaster can claim an exemption from sales tax on labor charges to repair the damage.

-In addition, business owners affected by the recent wildfires may request an extension of time to file a tax return and pay a tax.
-Extensions will be granted in 30-day increments.
-Additional extensions can be requested up to a 90-day total.
+In addition, business owners affected by a disaster can request an extension of time to file a tax return and to pay any taxes due.
+The Comptroller will grant extensions up to 90 days.
+For more information, or to request a tax filing extension, call 1-800-252-5555.

-Complete information concerning disaster-related sales tax exemptions can be found in Publication 94-182.
-Below you will find a list of disaster resources available in the Comptroller's office as well as in other state offices.
+Below is a list of disaster resources available from the Comptroller’s office, as well as from other state and federal offices.

-If you cannot find answers to your disaster relief questions in these resources, please feel free to contact our agency for assistance via Texas Tax Help or by telephone (800) 252-5555.
+If you cannot find answers to your disaster relief questions in these resources, please contact us at Texas Tax Help or at 1-800- 252-5555.

 Other State Resources for Disaster Information